alexflint/go-arg/README.md

 There are many command line argument parsing libraries for Go, including one in the standard library, so why build another?

 The shortcomings of the `flag` library that ships in the standard library are well known.
 Positional arguments must preceed options, so `./prog x --foo=1` does what you expect but `./prog --foo=1 x` does not.
-Boolean arguments must have explicit values, so `./prog -debug=1` sets debug to true but `./myprog -debug` does not.
+Arguments cannot have both long (`--foo`) and short (`-f`) forms.

 Many third-party argument parsing libraries are geared for writing sophisticated command line interfaces.
 The excellent `codegangsta/cli` is perfect for working with multiple sub-commands and nested flags, but is probably overkill for a simple script with a handful of flags.